A Fellowship of Sass?

 “You are not a black woman, and you do not get to claim either blackness or womanhood.”
 So begins Sierra Mannie’s masterful piece “Dear White Gays: Stop Stealing Black Female Culture.”
 It’s an incisive indictment of white gay men who appropriate various elements of black womanhood (i.e., the cultural construction of black womanhood—which, to borrow Toni Morrison’s phrase, has been constructed under the white gaze).
 Along with her compelling account of injuries that racism and sexism inflict on black women, Mannie argues that these appropriations of black womanhood are “damaging and perpetuating of yet another set of aggressions against us. … claiming our identity for what’s sweet without ever having to taste its sour. … breathing fire behind ugly stereotypes that reduce black females to loud caricatures.”

-While adamantly agreeing with Mannie’s points, her piece prompts me to ask: Why do so many white gay men engage in such behavior in the first place?
+While I agree with Mannie, her piece prompts me to ask: Why do so many white gay men engage in such behavior in the first place?
 Answering this question, it seems, is an important step towards solving the problem.
 At least part of the answer, certainly, is that white gay men are doing what white people at large have done for generations: appropriating material from black culture for their own use and pleasure (e.g., in the music industry).
 But why have they—we—honed in on black womanhood specifically?
 If we dig underneath the ill-considered and destructive comedy, might we discover a seed of genuine identification, of sincere longing?

 As a child and young adult, I was distinctly drawn to black women.
 Growing up in a black church, I felt an affinity for Sister Annabelle Wilson, Sister Gloria Perryman, and other women in our congregation.
 As a seminary student, I formed unique bonds with several of my peers and mentors who are black women.
 While those bonds can’t be reduced to our respective identities of race, gender, and sexual orientation, I do believe that I was drawn to these and other black women in part because of my identity and experience as a gay man.
 So, in dialogue with a few of those peers and mentors (as well as scholarship on race and sexuality), I came to the following conclusion: the practices of appropriation that Mannie rightly decries are manifesting a complex, largely subliminal attraction that many white gay men feel towards the cultural construction of black womanhood.
 The better that white gay men understand this attraction, I think, the more likely it is that they will form healthy friendships and just alliances with black women.

-There’s a lot to be said about this, but for now, I’m just going to talk about sass.
 In an essay on theology and suffering, Womanist scholar M. Shawn Copeland defines sass as “impudent or disrespectful back talk” that serves “to guard, regain, and secure self-esteem; to obtain and hold psychological distance; to speak truth; … and, sometimes, to protect against sexual assault.”
 From their struggles in enslavement to their struggles today, Copeland testifies, black women have utilized sassy language and behavior to fend off the poison of oppression and even to dish out doses of vengeance.
-However facile and pernicious the portrayals of “sassy black women” under the white gaze, black women’s sass has historically served as a vital strategy for resisting injustice.
+So, notwithstanding the facile and pernicious portrayals of “sassy black women” under the white gaze, black women’s sass has historically served as a vital strategy for resisting injustice.

 In fact, gay men (and queer people in general) have a similar history with sass.
 Plenty of queer theorists have illustrated this point in scholarship, but I’m especially fond of a less formal illustration: in a YouTube video for Dan Savage’s It Gets Better project, Stephen Colbert describes an exchange that he observed as a 13-year-old: